PremBamrung/insa_kaggle/README.md

 **Where :**
 - TEST : whether you just want to see if the whole script run (`True`) on a subset of the data (`SAMPLE`) or not
 - EPOCH : number of epoch you want to train on
-- LENGHT : lenght use in the transformers model, how many characters should the model take as input
+- LENGHT : input lenght use in the transformers model, how many characters should the model take as input
 - BATCH : batchsize use for training and testing
 - FAMILY : type of model or architecture  you want to use (bert, roberta, xlnet, [see more](https://huggingface.co/transformers/pretrained_models.html))
 - FAMILYMODEL : model id [see more](https://huggingface.co/transformers/pretrained_models.html)